 To summarize to create simple intelligence, we need:

 - Set of actions (skills) it can perform.

 - Memory with an ability to extract useful knowledge from it.

-If we would be able to implement this, which I think is a matter of knowing right algorithms, does it mean that rabbit will have some level of intelligence and therefore become a form of life?
+If we would be able to implement this, which I think is a matter of knowing the right algorithms, does it mean that rabbit will have some level of intelligence and therefore become a form of life?
 Is it alive?
-I believe yes.
-Furthermore, a rabbit will have a free will.
+I believe, yes.
+Furthermore, the rabbit will have free will.

 Free will is born from the complexity and uniqueness of previous experience and where there is more than one supposedly optimal path that can lead to unknown results.
-Complexity and specificity of prior knowledge (every rabbit will have a different experience as it will experience different grass locations) plus instincts/feelings form what we call "gut" feeling.
-Free will can exist only in a limited brain with limited knowledge.
-An unlimited mind would know the only most optimal path and then there would not be a choice.
+Every rabbit will have a different experience as it will experience different grass locations.
+Complexity and specificity of prior knowledge plus instincts/feelings form what we call "gut" feeling.
+Free will can exist only in a limited brain with limited experience.
+An unlimited mind would know the only most optimal path, and then there would not be a choice.

-All these raises interesting philosophical questions.
-For example, for a rabbit, its 2D world is real.
-For a rabbit, its creators are its God.
-A rabbit will never be able to understand our (God's) motivation for creating it and its world.
-A rabbit will never be able to prove our existence (unless we allow it).
-A rabbit will never see and understand our 3D "real" world.
-A rabbit will never recognize if we pause its world for any period and then unpause it again.
-We as creators can make changes to rabbit's world, and a rabbit will never see us - things will appear or disappear or rules change.
+All these raise interesting philosophical questions.
+For example, for the rabbit, its 2D world is real.
+For the rabbit, its creators are its God.
+The rabbit will never be able to understand our (God's) motivation for creating it and its world.
+The rabbit will never be able to prove our existence (unless we allow it).
+The rabbit will never see and understand our 3D "real" world.
+The rabbit will never recognize if we pause its world for any period and then unpause it again.
+We, as creators, can make changes to the rabbit's world, and the rabbit will never see us - things will appear or disappear or rules change.
 It also raises moral questions.
-As creators, we should be adequately responsible for artificial beings we create.
+As creators, we should be adequately responsible for beings we create.